dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 The reverse direction is what lets you roll back after the switch.
 Before cutover, subscribe old to new, with `origin = none`, so writes made on the new server flow back and nothing loops.
-Three things I learned the hard way:
+Three things to know:

 - the *forward* subscription has to use `origin = none` too, otherwise the changes you replicate back would come around again (that is my reasoning,